-82, so that the students and their parents 1 year high school student may elect to § 1003.4282).
+32, so that the students and their parents Eligible courses are specified in the Florida Course Code Directory A computer science credit may not be used to substitute for both a mathematics and science credit. -year high school student may elect to § 1003.4282).

-Florida High School Graduation Requirements STUDENTS ENTERING GRADE NINE IN 2015-2016 School year & thereafter Subject Area 24-Credit Program ACCEL Program (18 credits minimum) CTE Graduation Path (18 credits minimum) English/ Language Arts (ELA) • 4 credits in ELA 1, 2, 3, 4 ELA honors, AP, AICE, IB, and dual enrollment courses may satisfy this requirement (must pass the Grade 10 ELA statewide assessment or earn a concordance score in order to graduate with a standard diploma) Same requirement Same requirement Mathematics 4 credits, one of which must be Algebra 1 and one of which must be geometry (must pass the Algebra 1 EOC or earn a comparative score to earn a standard diploma and the EOC results count 30% of the final course grade; Geometry EOC results count 30% of the final course grade) Industry certifications that lead to college credit may substitute for up to 2 mathematics credits (except for Algebra 1 and Geometry) Same requirement Same requirement Science 3 credits, one of which must be Biology 1 (Biology EOC results count 30% of the final course grade), 2 of which must have a laboratory component An Industry certification courses that lead to college credit substitute for up to 1 science credit (except for Biology 1) An identified rigorous Computer Science course with a related industry certification substitutes for up to one science credit (except for Biology) Same requirement Same requirement Social Studies 1 credit in World History 1 credit in U.S. history (U.S. history EOC results count 30% of the final course grade), .5 credit in U.S. Government .5 credit in Economics Same requirement Same requirement World Language (same language) • 2 credit sequential (Not required for high school graduation, but required for admission into state universities) Not required for high scho into state universities ol graduation, but required for admission Fine and Performing Arts, Speech and Debate, or Prac.
+Florida High School Graduation Requirements STUDENTS ENTERING GRADE NINE IN 2015-2016 School year & thereafter Subject Area 24-Credit Program ACCEL Program (18 credits minimum) CTE Graduation Path (18 credits minimum) English/ Language Arts (ELA) 4 credits in ELA 1, 2, 3, 4 ELA honors, AP, AICE, IB, and dual enrollment courses may satisfy this requirement (must pass the Grade 10 ELA statewide assessment or earn a concordance score in order to graduate with a standard diploma) Same requirement Same requirement Mathematics 4 credits, one of which must be Algebra 1 and one of which must be geometry (must pass the Algebra 1 EOC or earn a comparative score to earn a standard diploma and the EOC results count 30% of the final course grade; Geometry EOC results count 30% of the final course grade) Industry certifications that lead to college credit may substitute for up to 2 mathematics credits (except for Algebra 1 and Geometry) Same requirement Same requirement Science 3 credits, one of which must be Biology 1 (Biology EOC results count 30% of the final course grade), 2 of which must have a laboratory component • An Industry certification courses that lead to college credit substitute for up to 1 science credit (except for Biology 1) • An identified rigorous Computer Science course with a related industry certification substitutes for up to one science credit (except for Biology) Same requirement Same requirement Social Studies 1 credit in World History 1 credit in U.S. history (U.S. history EOC results count 30% of the final course grade), .5 credit in U.S. Government .5 credit in Economics Same requirement Same requirement World Language (same language) 2 credit sequential (Not required for high school graduation, but required for admission into state universities) Not required for high scho into state universities ool graduation, but required for admission Fine and Performing Arts, Speech and Debate, or Prac.
 Arts 1 credit in Fine or Performing Arts, Speech and Debate, or specified Practical Arts (eligible courses specified in Course Code Directory) Same requirement Not required